 Mental Fatigue Meaning

 Mental fatigue occurs when you get inadequate sleep or when sleep and activities fall outside of our biological need to consistently sleep at night and be active in the day—it’s not the same as fatigue resulting from physical exertion.
-Mental tireness can happen because you're getting poor sleep and have accumulated a sleep debt or when you're working night shift outside of your natural circadian rhythm, for example.
+Mental tiredness can happen because you're getting poor sleep and have accumulated a sleep debt or when you're working night shift outside of your natural circadian rhythm, for example.

 This leads to cognitive and physical effects of exhaustion.
 What happens mentally when you don't sleep for 24 hours for example?
 Mental fatigue leads to reduced alertness, reaction time, and effectiveness—all of which manifest in the form of sub-optimal physical performance.
 These symptoms of mental fatigue are different from the symptoms of physical exhaustion.